-Controls on road freight were only deemed acceptable by surrounding EU countries if better rail infrastructure was created, notably at the Lötschberg and Gotthard pinch points.
+Controls on road freight were only deemed acceptable by surrounding EU countries if there was improved rail infrastructure, notably at the Lotschberg and Gotthard pinch points.
 Even with access to dedicated Rollende Landstrasse (RoLa) trains for transit of complete heavy goods vehicles, both north-south routes had long, slow climbs at either side of tunnels at the respective summits and capacity was limited.
 The NEAT projects were aimed at removing the main limiting factors for the introduction of more, faster and longer trains on the key Rotterdam-Milan rail corridor.

-A 100% Swiss Federal Railways (SBB) subsidiary, AlpTransit Gotthard, was established in May 1998 to deliver the project for the 57km (35.4 mile) Gotthard Base Tunnel.
-Construction is split into five sections, each with a designated consortium, from the north being: Erstfeld (ARGE AGN), Amsteg (ARGE AGN), Sedrun (ARGE Transco-Sedrun), Faido (ARGE TAT) and Bodio (ARGE TAT).
+A 100% Swiss Federal Railways (SBB) subsidiary, AlpTransit Gotthard, was established in May 1998 to deliver the project for the 57km (35.4 miles) Gotthard Base Tunnel.
+Construction was split into five sections, each with a designated consortium, from the north being: Erstfeld (ARGE AGN), Amsteg (ARGE AGN), Sedrun (ARGE Transco-Sedrun), Faido (ARGE TAT) and Bodio (ARGE TAT).

 Other contractors are responsible for many other aspects of the project.
-The estimated final cost of the project was CHF9.4bn (US$9.0bn) for the Gotthard and 2.24bn for the related 15.4km (9.6 mile) Ceneri tunnel project further south on the route.
+The estimated final cost of the project was Sfr9.4bn ($9bn) for the Gotthard and Sfr2.24bn for the related 15.4km (9.6 miles) Ceneri tunnel project further south on the route.
 These amounts exceed the original estimates, with the Swiss parliament approving reserves for uncertainties that included geological conditions, engineering issues and technological developments, the latter relevant due to the long project timescale.

 Gotthard Base Tunnel infrastructure

-Of slightly different length, the base tunnel will consist of two bores with two track crossovers and multiple interconnections for foot access between the bores.
+Of slightly different length, the base tunnel comprises two bores with two track crossovers and multiple interconnections for foot access between the bores.
 Entirely to the east of the current Gotthard line, access tracks to the new tunnel joining the present line at Erstfeld in the north and Bodio in the south.
-At a maximum altitude of 550m, the base tunnel is about 600m lower than the present line’s summit and overall renders the Gotthard route no more challenging than many other parts of the SBB network.
+At a maximum altitude of 550m, the base tunnel is approximately 600m lower than the present line’s summit and overall renders the Gotthard route no more challenging than many other parts of the SBB network.

-Strict environmental control is in place for the work sites, the material supply chain and for the disposal of spoil.
+Strict environmental control was in place for the work sites, the material supply chain and for the disposal of spoil.

 The final breakthrough in the east tube of the Gotthard Base Tunnel took place in October 2010.
 It took nearly 14 years and 2,500 workers to connect the two ends of the tunnel.
 This final breakthrough in the west tube was completed in March 2011.

-Aside from the much higher speeds that the new alignment will provide, by avoiding the climbs, curves and spirals of the original Gotthard, the project will shorten the route by around 40km (25 miles).
+Aside from the much higher speeds that the new alignment provides, by avoiding the climbs, curves and spirals of the original Gotthard, the project also shortened the route by around 40km (25 miles).

-As in the case of the Lötschberg, the old line will be retained for local passenger services, for general capacity and as a diversionary route: a noted part of railway tourism, it also provides an interchange with the east-west metre-gauge network via Göschenen.
+As in the case of the Lotschberg, the old line was retained for local passenger services, for general capacity and as a diversionary route: a noted part of railway tourism, it also provides an interchange with the east-west metre-gauge network via Goschenen.

-Domestic passenger services south to Chiasso and Locarno are likely to be formed in part by a next generation of Swiss coaching stock or units cascaded from elsewhere on the SBB network.
-Entering line testing in 2008, the ETR 610 from Alstom Ferroviaria is to become the flagship high-speed unit operating Cisalpino services between Switzerland and Italy.
-For Zurich-Milan, a 50min reduction to 2h50min by Cisalpino units is envisaged.
+Domestic passenger services south to Chiasso and Locarno are likely to be formed in part by a next-generation of Swiss coaching stock or units cascaded from elsewhere on the SBB network.
+Entering line testing in 2008, the ETR 610 from Alstom Ferroviaria is the flagship high-speed unit operating Cisalpino services between Switzerland and Italy.
+For Zurich-Milan, a 50min reduction to 2h 50min by Cisalpino units is envisaged.

 Signalling and communications

-Following settlement of a legal challenge over the initial selection, the last major contract signed (CHF1.69bn in April 2008) for the Gotthard project was with the Transtec Gotthard Consortium to fit out the tunnel and approach tracks.
+Following settlement of a legal challenge over the initial selection, the last major contract worth Sfr1.69bn was signed with the Transtec Gotthard Consortium in April 2008 to fit out the tunnel and approach tracks.
 Starting at the south portal, the work began in September 2009.

-As installed in the Lötschberg, the Gotthard and Ceneri tunnels are to be fitted with ETCS / ERTMS Level 2 that obviates trackside signals.
+As installed in the Lotschberg, the Gotthard and Ceneri tunnels are fitted with ETCS / ERTMS Level 2 that obviates trackside signals.
 A leading adopter of the EC-sponsored system, non-EC Switzerland is advanced in the equipping of its rolling stock with the required equipment.

-Thales, as part of the Transtec Gotthard Consortium, will supply, install and test all the ETCS Level 2 systems and the Centralised Traffic Control Systems.
+Thales, as part of the Transtec Gotthard Consortium, supplied, installed and tested all the ETCS Level 2 systems and the centralised traffic control systems.

-In April 2011, a consortium of ABB and TLT Turbo GmbH won a $45m contract to provide a ventilation system for the Gotthard Base Tunnel.
-The contract involves supplying medium-voltage and low-voltage switchgear and other electrical equipment, and carrying out cable design and delivery, installation, assembly and commissioning of other components.
+In April 2011, a consortium of ABB and TLT Turbo won a $45m contract to provide a ventilation system for the Gotthard Base Tunnel.
+The contract involved the supply of medium-voltage and low-voltage switchgear and other electrical equipment, and carrying out cable design and delivery, installation, assembly and commissioning of other components.